 Plain English Breakdown

-This law changes the deadline for submitting vote-by-mail ballots to be before polls close on election day, except for military and overseas voters who can still have their ballots postmarked by election day and received within a week after.
+This law changes the deadline for submitting vote-by-mail ballots to be before polls close on election day, except for military and overseas voters who have their ballots postmarked by election day and received within 7 days afterward.

 What This Bill Does